 - Blood group AB, according to D’Adamo, the enigma, the most recently evolved type, arriving less than 1,000 years ago.
 In terms of dietary needs, his blood type diet treats this group as an intermediate between blood types A and B.

-So what is a woman wishing to conceive supposed to do with this new information about blood type?
+So what is someone wishing to conceive supposed to do with this new information about blood type?
 I have already received emails from patients who are blood type O and are worried about what this news means.
 My first advice is not to panic.
-Type O is the most widespread blood type and common sense suggests that it would not have continued to be the largest blood group if type O women routinely have trouble conceiving.
-It’s important to bear in mind that this research looked at women who were already seeking fertility treatment and not at the majority of type O women who conceive without any problems at all.
-What the research may mean from a Chinese medicine perspective is that type O women are more likely to be yin deficient (dry type) and as we noted in our book yin deficient women (dry type) are more likely to suffer from high FSH.
-In Chinese medicine we would suggest nourishing yin by following the suggestions in Making Babies for the dry type, taking yin nourishing herbs and eating nourishing protein rich foods.
+Type O is the most widespread blood type and common sense suggests that it would not have continued to be the largest blood group if type O people routinely had trouble conceiving.
+It’s important to bear in mind that this research looked at women* who were already seeking fertility treatment and not at the majority of type O women* who conceive without any problems at all.
+What the research may mean from a Chinese medicine perspective is that type O people are more likely to be yin deficient (dry type) and as we noted in our book yin deficient people (dry type) are more likely to suffer from high FSH.
+In Chinese medicine we would suggest nourishing yin by following the suggestions in Making Babies for the dry type, taking yin nourishing herbs, and eating nourishing protein-rich foods.

 I am often struck by how Western scientific research comes to the same conclusions as traditional Asian medicine but from a different frame of reference.
 It really is the case that we are all observing the same phenomenon but through our own cultural and societal lenses.